AlixLieblich/CAM-Research-stats_work_in_R/README.md

 ## 🌵 Bioinformatics Photosynthesis Evolution Project R work 🌵

+When hungry, Agavoideae plants can always go for a liGhT sNacK

 ### 🌵 Overview 🌵

 Code from RStudio was saved as .txt file for future reference for the language of R while conducting research under [Dr. Karolina Heyduk](https://github.com/kheyduk) on the evolution of CAM (crassulacean acid metabolism) accross species in the Agavoideae.